Amalia Fleming: Second World War

 In April 1941 Greece was occupied by the Axis German and Italian forces.
 Amalia and her husband joined the Greek Resistance.
 She helped many British, New Zealand and Greek soldiers escape occupied Greece, transcribed BBC broadcasts, and produced fake identity cards for Greek Jews and foreign officers.

 She was arrested and jailed for her activities by the Italians.
 She feigned appendicitis as she knew she would be moved to the prison hospital from which it would be easier to escape.
 Following her appendix operation, she was instead handed over to the Gestapo and sentenced to death.
 In 1944 she was rescued from prison by British troops during the Allied advance into Greece.

 London

 With the end of the war, Greece was in ruins and many thousands dead.
 In 1947 the Greek Civil War broke out between Communist-led fighters and Greek government army of conservative royalists.
 Amalia and her husband divorced.

 By good fortune in 1947 she was successful in her application for a British Council scholarship which enabled her to do postgraduate studies in bacteriology at St. Mary's Hospital, London.
 There she worked with Sir Alexander Fleming in his Wright-Fleming Institute of Microbiology.
 She authored nine research publications between May 1947 and August 1952 and she collaborated with Sir Alexander Fleming on several papers.

-She married Sir Alexander Fleming in 1953 after the death of his first wife, but with his death in March 1955 she was widowed less than two years later.
+She married Sir Alexander Fleming on 9 April 1953, after the death of his first wife, but with his death on 11 March 1955 she was widowed less than two years later.